lpn-plant/lpntpm-docs/docs/rpi.md

 #### 2. Install LetsTrust TPM module
 **Installation precedure :** <br />

-* First insert the additional female header starting with pin 1 (on the far left side) into the Raspberry Pi GPIO header.
+* First, insert the additional female header starting with pin 1 (on the far left side) into the Raspberry Pi GPIO header.
 The supplied female header helps to plug in the TPM module in the right position.
 After mounting it, could be removed. <br />